JoshuaWang8/apha-ai/README.md

 The above shows the structure of this repository.
 The `aphasia-ai/` directory contains the major project files for this React application, with the App file and its components all under the `src/` directory.

 ## Running the Application
 To run this app locally, first download or clone the repository.
-Next, navigate to the directory where you have saved the project, and install the required libraries listed under the [Libraries](#libraries) section by running `npm install [library name]` in the command line.
+Next, navigate to the directory where you have saved the project, and install all the required libraries listed under the [Libraries](#libraries) section by running `npm install` in the command line.
 Finally, navigate into the `aphasia-ai-reading/aphasia-ai/` directory and run `npm start` to run the application in development mode and open [http://localhost:3000](http://localhost:3000) to view the application locally.

 **Note**: The README under `/aphasia-ai/README.md` contains the original README generated from creating the React project, which provides more usage details for the web application.

+**Note**: The app needs around 2 minutes to load before any summarizations can be made, due to an API bottleneck.

 ## References
 [1] PDF.js Library, from https://www.npmjs.com/package/pdfjs